Tokey/LastStand/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | 2	| 400 | 	31 |	3 |

+This represents a fully automatic weapon with 400 RPM fire rate, 31 magazine size and 3 damage per bullet.

 *P.S: The main GameConfig.csv must not have any header, just values.*

 **Building The Game**

 The game was developed using Unity 2023.2.1f1 and uses Unity Netcode for Gameobjects alongside FPS Animation package.
 Both are included in the repo.
 Open the repo with unity, and build.